We provide pets with an end of life journey that is as meaningful as the wonderful life they lived.

-It is often helpful for the family’s peace of mind to know what to expect when the veterinarian comes to their home to perform end of life care.
+It is often helpful for the family’s peace of mind to know what to expect when a care provider comes to their home to perform end of life care.
 Before the appointment, we’ll request medical history and answer any questions about the euthanasia process.
-If you have any special requests for the appointment, please share them with us in advance so that we’re able to accommodate to the best of our ability.
-When we arrive at your home, a member of our team will ensure that any remaining paperwork is filled out and signed.
-They will walk you through the aftercare options that are available and accept payment.
-We structure our visit in this way to allow those present to focus on saying goodbye to their beloved companion.
-You can choose to complete the paperwork and payment in advance of the appointment as well.
+If you have any special requests for the appointment, please share them with us in advance so that we’re able to accommodate your wishes to the best of our ability.

 Making It Personal

 Prior to your appointment, consider the setting that would put your pet and yourself or family at ease.
 This place might be their bed, a favourite chair, or in the backyard under a well-loved shade tree.
 We are comfortable where your pet is comfortable.
 Dr. Coulter has had final moments with her own pets on the back deck overlooking the fields and on her dog’s bed in front of a fireplace.
 We know this is a deeply personal choice.
 You can also consider music, candles, readings, and other ways to mark the experience.
 These steps are not necessary, but some pet families find them comforting.

 Should Children Be Part Of The Process?